Production Line testing and quality assurance

 Brüel & Kjær offers proven systems, designed for your industry and that can be customized for your requirements to best fit your production line and goals.
 Please get in touch with our engineering experts, for any questions regarding assessing the optimal testing setup for your requirements.

-Incorporating acoustic quality analysis and vibration production testing as an integral part of the manufacturing process of automotive components maximizes production line yield and cost effectiveness and ensures the quality and customer acceptance of the entire powertrain.
+Production line testing for automotive components includes acoustic quality analysis and vibration production testing as an integral part of the manufacturing process of components to maximize the production line yield and cost effectiveness, while ensuring the customer acceptance of the entire powertrain.

 Iscriviti alla nostra Newsletter e ricevi le informazioni più recenti dal mondo del suoni e delle vibrazioni